 Their thoughts are not their own

-But you see love is a fruit of the Holy Spirit.
-So if someone is in agreement with a spirit of anger or bitterness, that love cannot shine through at that moment.
+But love is a fruit of the Holy Spirit; if someone is in agreement with a spirit of anger or bitterness, that love cannot shine through at that moment.
 They are still the same person but something else has the right to act out through them.
-Perhaps it's connected with their own hurt and pain and deceived them into thinking it's helping or protecting them.
+Perhaps it's connected with their own hurt and pain and has deceived them into thinking it's helping or protecting them.
 The enemy will always develop a reason as to why it would be a good idea to listen to him.